Jebet812/Notes/AWS-CCP.md

 #### AWS Lambda

 #### Containers
-1. Elastic Container Service (ECS)
+1. **Elastic Container Service (ECS):** fully managed container orchestration service that simplifies your deployment, management, and scaling of containerized applications.
-2. Elastic Container Registry (ECR)
+2. **Elastic Container Registry (ECR):** a fully managed container registry offering high-performance hosting, so you can reliably deploy application images and artifacts anywhere
-3. ECS Fargate
+3. **ECS Fargate:** serverless compute engine for containers.
+Comaptible with EKS and ECS
-4. Elastic Kubernetes Servise (EKS)
+4. **Elastic Kubernetes Servise (EKS):** a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS and on-premises

 #### High Performance Computing Services
 1. Nitro System